Willy-Kimura/BootMeUp/README.md

 As seen, there are two properties at play here:

-- The property `AdministrativeMode` lets you check whether your application is currently being run with Administrative privileges.
+- The property `AdminMode` lets you check whether your application is currently being run with Administrative privileges.
 - The property `Exception` provides error information regarding the failed addition of the program either to the *Registry* or the Windows *Startup* Folder.

 The above scenario will help cater for any issues that may be encountered in the process of registering your application for startup.
 However as indicated before, there are very less likely chances that this may occur as BootMeUp uses a *fail-retry* mode with all its present startup options to ensure that your application is registered to boot once Windows launches.